riddhima109/Customer-Churn-Prediction-Model/Docs/Datasheet for Telco-Customer-Churn.md

      - The dataset is typically created by the analytics team of the telecom company and is available on Kaggle for educational and research purposes.

 ## Composition

-What do the instances that comprise the dataset represent?
+   * **What do the instances that comprise the dataset represent?**

-Each instance represents an individual customer, detailing their personal information, service details, and whether they have churned.
+    - Each instance represents an individual customer, detailing their personal information, service details, and whether they have churned.

-How many instances are there?
+   * **How many instances are there?**

-Approximately 7,043 customer records.
+    - Approximately 7,043 customer records.

-Is there any missing data?
+   * **Is there any missing data?**

-Yes, some fields like Total Charges have missing data, particularly where tenure is zero.
+     -No

 Does the dataset contain confidential data?
 The dataset is anonymized, with no direct personal identifiers, but includes sensitive information related to customer demographics and services.
 Collection Process